South Korea: Top Festivals to Check Out When Visiting

 Food plays a central role in these celebrations.
 Seasonal delicacies and street snacks like kimchi and bibimbap offer a taste of local flavors.
 The timing of these events, often aligned with natural cycles, adds to their charm.
 Whether it’s spring blossoms or winter ice, each season brings its own magic.

 With over 100 major festivals annually, there’s always something to explore.
-Events like the Boryeong Mud Festival and the Seoul Lantern Festival draw millions of visitors, creating unforgettable memories1.
+Events like the Boryeong Mud Festival and the Seoul Lantern Festival draw millions of visitors, creating unforgettable memories.
 These gatherings are not just about fun—they’re a celebration of heritage and community.

 Introduction to South Korea’s Festival Culture